Social Tagging and Folksonomies

 - Tagging (Def II)

-- A single annotation resulting from the indexing method of tagging is also called tagging.
-The sum of these annotations is the folksonomy.
+- A single annotation resulting from tagging is also called tagging.
+The sum of these taggings is the folksonomy.

 - Folksonomy

-- A folksonomy is "the result of personal free tagging [...] for one's own retrieval.
-The tagging is done in a social environment (shared and open to others) [...] by the person consuming the information."
+- "Folksonomy is the result of personal free tagging of information [...] for one's own retrieval.
+The tagging is done in a social environment (usually shared and open to others) [...] by the person consuming the information."
 [Van 2007]

 - Tagging System